okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## analytics feedback provide
 `analytics.feedback.provide`

-**Description:** This event triggers when an admin provides feedback on a user or session risk detection.
+**Description:** This event is triggered when an admin provides feedback on a user or session risk detection.
 It can be used to monitor feedback provided by admins in response to Okta-determined changes in risk.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |